JetBrains/Qodana/topics/pricing.md

 After its expiry, you’ll need to buy either the Ultimate or Ultimate Plus license.
 Expired trial licenses cannot be extended.

-### What are %instance% linters and Qodana Cloud designed for?
+### What are %instance% linters and %cloud% designed for?

-Both %instance% linters and Qodana Cloud are essential parts of the product named %instance%.
-You can inspect your codebase using %instance% linters, and you can use Qodana Cloud for managing your projects and licenses, as well as collecting
+Both %instance% linters and %cloud% are essential parts of the product named %instance%.
+You can analyze your codebase using %instance% linters, and you can use %cloud% for managing your projects and licenses, as well as collecting
 %instance% reports in a single place.
-For more details, see the [](cloud-use-cases.topic) page of the Qodana Cloud documentation.
+For more details, see the [](cloud-use-cases.topic) page of the %cloud% documentation.

-### Can I use %instance% linters without creating a Qodana Cloud account?
+### Can I use %instance% linters without creating a %cloud% account?
 {id="pricing-linters-without-creating-cloud-account"}

-If you plan to use the Ultimate or Ultimate Plus licenses, you have to create an account in Qodana Cloud and complete the [project setup](set-up-your-project.md) stage.
+If you plan to use the Ultimate or Ultimate Plus licenses, you have to create an account in %cloud% and complete the [project setup](set-up-your-project.md) stage.
 For more details, see [the first question](#faq-start-using-qodana) in this section.

-You can run %instance% linters available under the Community license without using Qodana Cloud, but there are no obstacles to using Qodana Cloud in this case.
+You can run %instance% linters available under the Community license without using %cloud%, but there are no obstacles to using %cloud% in this case.

 ### Do I need to provide payment details for a trial license?

-No, you don’t have to provide any payment details until you decide to buy a license for either the Ultimate or Ultimate Plus version of Qodana, which you can do after the trial period ends.
+No, you don’t have to provide any payment details until you decide to buy a license for either the Ultimate or Ultimate Plus version of %product%, which you can do after the trial period ends.

 ### Can I switch between licenses?